dd010101/vyos-jenkins/readme.md

 make testd
 ```

 There is also `make test` that runs identical tests to the `make testd` and the difference is if
 the `vyos-configd.service` service is enabled or not.
-VyOS enables this service by default, that's
+The OS enables this service by default, that's
-why `make testd` is more accurate since it represents how VyOS runs in the wild.
+why `make testd` is more accurate since it represents how the OS runs in the wild.

 **Configuration file load test:**